medcomdk/MedComLandingPage/docs/assets/documents/GovernanceTerminology.md

 * Addition of entirely new CodeSystems or ValueSets.
 * Addition of a new group of codes (e.g. a new domain or category within an existing CodeSystem).
-* Adding, deprecating or changing a code in a way that impacts functionality in systems using the terminology.
+* Adding, deprecating or changing a code or display name in a way that impacts functionality in systems using the terminology.

 Changes that do not affect terminology functionality but still require updated documentation or user guidance.